ibexa/documentation-developer/docs/commerce/storefront/extend_storefront.md

 ### Breadcrumbs menu

-To add breadcrumbs menu to the product, you need to use an event subscriber.
+To modify the items in the menu, you need to use an event subscriber.

 Create an event subscriber in `src/EventSubscriber/BreadcrumbsMenuSubscriber.php`: